Plain English Breakdown

 Limits and Unknowns

-- It does not specify how the independent commissions would be formed or what rules they must follow.
+- The bill does not specify how these independent commissions will be formed or what rules they must follow.